Oklahoma, Kansas, Texas Resource Management Plan Revision

 How Do I Comment?

 Several official comments periods will occur throughout the RMP revision process, the first occurring during the public scoping period.
 The BLM is requesting public comment on issues, planning criteria, and potential alternatives for the Oklahoma, Kansas, and Texas RMP.
 The BLM encourages you to attend scheduled scoping meetings, but comments may also be submitted in writing via mail or e-mail.
-Download and fill out a and email it to BLM_NM_OKT_RMP@blm.gov, or mail/handcarry it to 7906 East 33rd Street, Suite 101, Tulsa, OK 74145.
+Download and fill out a formal comment form and email it to BLM_NM_OKT_RMP@blm.gov, or mail/handcarry it to 7906 East 33rd Street, Suite 101, Tulsa, OK 74145.

 For further information, download a printable newsletter (PDF) or contact Laurence Levesque, Planning and Environmental Specialist, at the address above or by phone at 918–621–4136.
 You may also request to be added to the project mailing list to receive future updates.